 True False 1.
 Goals are not important to financial planning or budgets.
-2. To have enough money for emergencies, you must save 3 to 6 m worth of living expenses. nonths' A cash flow budget helps you track whether you will have enough and resources to cover your bills from week to week. n cash If you can't pay all of your bills and collectors start demanding pa you should pay the "squeaky wheel" first. yment, 5.
-The only way to receive employment income is a paycheck.
+To have enough money for emergencies, you must save 3 to 6 months' worth of living expenses.
+A cash flow budget helps you track whether you will have enough cash and resources to cover your bills from week to week.
+If you can't pay all of your bills and collectors start demanding payment, you should pay the "squeaky wheel" first.
+5. The only way to receive employment income is a paycheck.
 6. Credit is when you owe someone money.
-Your total monthly debt payments may affect your ability to borro money. ow more 8.
-A poor credit history can keep you from getting an apartment, and some states, insurance or even a job. d in 9.
-The only cost of having a checking account is the monthly service e fee.
-10. As a consumer, you have almost no rights when it comes to finar products. ncial
+Your total monthly debt payments may affect your ability to borrow more money.
+A poor credit history can keep you from getting an apartment, and in some states, insurance or even a job.
+9. The only cost of having a checking account is the monthly service fee.
+10. As a consumer, you have almost no rights when it comes to financial products.

-S Financial empowerment self-assessment: Part 1 results
+Sinancial empowerment self-assessment: Part 1 results